apple-fritter/driftwood/README.md

 ---

+## Contributing
+Contributions are welcome!
+If you'd like to contribute, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Submit a pull request to the main repository.

+---

 ## [Disclaimer](DISCLAIMER)
 **This software is provided "as is" and without warranty of any kind**, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.